 - The most significant hazard with liquid metal battery units is the possibility of injury to personnel mishandling hot items.
 Suitable on site procedures and PPE for operations and maintenance need to be in place. - Fires in the event of battery leaks are not impossible, but these should be limited to the combustible materials in a container, e.g. cable coatings etc. and is not likely to be the result of thermal runaway of the battery.
 The fire is not inherently electrical and normal fire suppression could be used.
-Note water on hot surfaces would not be advised. - For the Sunveld Energy PV, the BESS location is suitable for molten metal batteries.
+Note water on hot surfaces would not be advised. - For the Vanderkloof PV and BESS, the BESS locations are suitable for molten metal batteries.

-TECHNOLOGY AND LOCATION OF BESS FACILITIES
+5.1.5 TECHNOLOGY AND LOCATION OF BESS FACILITIES

 - From a safety and health point of view, the above Risk Assessment shows that risks posed by VRFB systems may be slightly lower than those of SSL facilities, particularly with respect to fire and explosion risks.
 From an environmental spill and pollution point of view the VRFB systems present higher short-term risks than the SSL systems.
 Liquid metal batteries present lower risks than both the SSL and VRF battery systems as both the risks of fire and spills are significantly lower.
 However, the above conclusions may be due to the fact that the VRFB and Liquid Metal technology is not as mature as SSL technology and there is not as much operating experience and accident information available.
 Overall, from a SHE RA points of view, there is no specific preference for a type of technology. - From a SHE risk assessment point of view, where there is a choice of location that is further from public roads, water courses, isolated farmhouses or other occupied facilities, this would be preferred.
 VRFB hazards are mostly related to possible loss of containment of electrolyte, SSL batteries to fires producing toxic smoke and fire fighting which may result in contaminated of firewater runoff and liquid metal hazards are mostly limited to onsite operational issues.
-The current chosen locations are suitably far from the above with a very low risk of any significant impacts.
+The current chosen locations are suitably far from isolated farm houses, public roads, powerlines and water resources with a very low risk of any significant impacts.